LASER: Learning Active Sensing for Continuum Field Reconstruction: Method

 \section{Method}

 In this section, we introduce the technical details of our LASER method.
-Unlike traditional passive reconstruction pipelines, LASER treats sensor placement as an online, adaptive process governed by a reinforcement learning (RL) policy.
+Unlike traditional passive reconstruction pipelines, LASER treats sensor placement as an online, adaptive process governed by an RL policy.
 At its core, the framework leverages a continuum field latent world model to capture the underlying spatiotemporal dynamics of the field $\boldsymbol{u}_t$.
-We formalize this process as a Partially Observable Markov Decision Process (POMDP) defined over the latent states of the world model, where the agent's actions are informed by ``imagined'' future states.
+We formalize this process as a POMDP defined over the latent states of the world model, where the agent's actions are informed by ``imagined'' future states.

-The following subsections detail the components of our approach: Section \ref{sec:POMDP} formalizes active sensing over continuum fields as a POMDP and motivates the transition to a latent-based decision framework.
-Section \ref{sec:world_model} describes the architecture of the continuum field latent world model, which provides the predictive transitions and intrinsic rewards.
-Section \ref{sec:policy} and Section \ref{sec:GRPO} present the policy network architecture and the policy optimization algorithm.
+Sec. \ref{sec:POMDP} formalizes active sensing over continuum fields as a POMDP and motivates the transition to a latent-based decision framework.
+Sec. \ref{sec:world_model} describes the architecture of the continuum field latent world model, which provides the predictive transitions and intrinsic rewards.
+Sec. \ref{sec:policy} and Sec. \ref{sec:GRPO} present the policy network architecture and the policy optimization algorithm.